kurotetsuka/papers/src/turing_criticism.md

 the mind is fairly flexible.
 Suppose that a few years from now, it's found that the minimum cognitive hardware needed for intelligence is a complete, human-sized neural network.
 No problem, just define the minimal unit of mind to be one human mind unit.
-Supposed it's about the level of a cat, just define it to be one cat mind unit.
+Supposed it's found to be about the level of a cat, just define it to be one cat mind unit.
 Coupled with the above test, this definition enabled quantitative and objective measures of general intelligence.

 ## 6.0 Short Proofs {#short-proof}
 Here I will make a few short attempts at proofs of feasibility of